We know every first home buyer is different, so KiwiBuild homes are designed for New Zealanders at different ages and stages in life.

 Realisable assets are belongings (in both New Zealand and overseas) that you can sell to help buy a home.
 Your KiwiSaver funds do not count as realisable assets, even if you want to use that money to help purchase your KiwiBuild home.

-You can find out more by reading our eligibility guide.
+You can find out more by reading our Eligibility Criteria Guide [PDF 105KB].

 If you are interested in a KiwiBuild home and you meet the KiwiBuild eligibility criteria, the next step is to get registered with us so we can help you find the right type of home for you.